Start training your hunting dog now!

 Obedience training your 13-week-old puppy

 At three-months of age I start formal obedience with our puppies.
-We started formal obedience with Bubba last week and this will continue for the next several months.
+We started formal obedience last week and this will continue for the next several months.
 The key command I work on first is SIT.
-While we have already been working on SIT inside the home, moving this command outside and in a more formal setting will challenge Bubba.
-The SIT training will involve me walking Bubba at HEEL, but my focus is on SIT.
+While we have already been working on SIT inside the home, moving this command outside and in a more formal setting will challenge the pups.
+The SIT training will involve me walking the pups at HEEL, but my focus is on SIT.

 Formal obedience will be done on leash with a chain collar.
-I try to make Bubba HEEL as much as possible by changing directions often.
-Occasionally I stop and have Bubba SIT.
-In the past, I have enforced SIT with a push down on her bottom.
+I try to make the pups HEEL as much as possible by changing directions often.
+Occasionally I stop and have them SIT.
+In the past, I have enforced SIT with a push down on their bottom.
 Now, at this age, I will start using my dog training tools and will introduce the use of a heeling stick.

 Using a heeling stick to enforce SIT command

-A heeling stick makes it possible for me to give a quick tap on Bubba’s bottom when she is slow to SIT or if she is constantly standing up after I have commanded SIT.
+A heeling stick makes it possible for me to give a quick tap on the pups bottom when they are slow to SIT or if they are constantly standing up after I have commanded SIT.
 Each time I give a correction with the heeling stick I say the command before and after the command.
 It should look something like this: SIT – tap- SIT.

-This week I expect Bubba to SIT and stay for a few seconds.
-We do not use the STAY command, because when we tell a dog to SIT we expect him/her to SIT until we say another command or release the dog.
+This week I expect the pups to SIT and stay for a few seconds.
+We do not use the STAY command, because when we tell a dog to SIT we expect them to SIT until we say another command or release the dog.

-Currently Bubba will sit still for around 10-15 seconds before getting antsy.
-Sometimes she gets distracted by her own tail, which is funny.
-I do some movement with my body to add distraction and firm up her SIT.
-For instance, I may lift my knees and “pretend” walk while I am close to her or shuffle back in forth between feet.
-My movement helps Bubba learn that just because I am moving, that does not mean she can.
+Currently the pups will sit still for around 10-15 seconds before getting antsy.
+Sometimes they get distracted by their own tail, which is funny.
+I do some movement with my body to add distraction and firm up SIT.
+For instance, I may lift my knees and “pretend” walk while I am close to the pups or shuffle back in forth between feet.
+My movement helps the pups learn that just because I am moving, that does not mean they can.

-Over time I will add a lot more distractions, but I add them slowly based on how well Bubba is understanding what I expect of her.
+Over time I will add a lot more distractions, but I add them slowly based on how well the pups understand what I expect of them.

 Training your 13-week-old puppy to COME or HERE